 Dallas, Tx.
 75206

 Gemma has a lot of impressive old and new world wines within a wide price range.
-You can easily find a bottle of some of the best wine in Dallas for less than fifty dollars that will go nicely with most any dish on the menu.
+You can easily find a bottle of some of the best wine in Dallas for less than fifty dollars that will go nicely with almost any dish on the menu.
 Gemma also employs two sommeliers – unusual, for a restaurant of this capacity.

 2808 Greenville Ave.

 Dallas, Texas 75206

 An institution on Greenville Avenue for forty years, if you have not yet been to the Grape, just go – everyone connected to the food and wine world in Dallas in somehow connected to the Grape.
 It’s considered one of the top Dallas restaurants.
 As for making the best wine in Dallas list, there are twenty-four wines by the glass and a nice selection of half-bottles selected by owner-sommelier, Courtney Luscher.
 The list of aromatic white wines is not easily found in Dallas, a self-proclaimed Cabernet town.

 2023 Greenville Ave.

 Dallas, Texas 75206

 Rapscallion is a relatively new addition to the Dallas dining scene by restaurateur Brooks Anderson, who also owns Veritas and Boulevardier.
 The wine list at Rapscallion is 100% new American wines, very contemporary and mostly from small production family-run estates.
 You won’t see many half bottles here, so bring some friends.

 3011 Gulden Ln.

 Dallas, Tx.
 75212

 Chef-owner Omar Flores was a James Beard Best Chef Southwest finalist in 2015.
 His Spanish tapas restaurant in Trinity Groves has been chosen as one of the top Dallas restaurants by Southern Living, D Magazine, Texas Monthly, and the list goes on.